ntcockroft/gen_ternary/README.md

 A list of the python libraries used is contained in the "environment.yml" file.
-The python3 version of miniconda can be used to automatically set up an environment with this libraries if desired.
+The python3 version of miniconda can be used to automatically set up an environment with these libraries if desired.
 Miniconda can be obtained from:

 https://docs.conda.io/en/latest/miniconda.html

-After downloading and navigating to this repository the enivronment can be built by using the command line or the now installed Anaconda Prompt.
+After downloading and navigating to this repository, the enivronment can be built by using the command line or the now installed Anaconda Prompt.

 In the command line or prompt type: